Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: The classical Jensen polynomials

 uniformly on compact subsets of~$\C$. \end{theorem} That theorem also follows from a proposition of Coffey~\cite{C}.
 The analogous result holds for functions in the extended Selberg class~\cite{GH}.
 Functions in that class have a functional equation but not necessarily an Euler product, and so it includes many examples that do not satisfy the analogue of the Riemann Hypothesis.
 The same result holds for random functions~\cite{PS}, which by construction satisfy the analogue of the Riemann Hypothesis but have Poisson statistics for their zeros.
 Conrey's result~\cite{Co} that $\Xi^{(n)}$ has $(100 - O(1/n^2))$ percent of its zeros on the real axis is a quantitative version of Kim's theorem, and can be seen as a foreshadowing of Ki's result.

 Theorem~\ref{thm:ki} implies that the rescaled Taylor series coefficients of~$\Xi^{(n)}$ converge to those of cosine.
-Since the Taylor coefficients of cosine have a simple form, the Jensen polynomial of cosine can be written explicitly: $J^{d,0}_{\cos,cl}(z) = \frac12 ((1+ i z)^d + (1 - i z)^d)$.
-Thus we have \begin{corollary} There exist sequences $A_n$ and $C_n$ such that
+Since the Taylor coefficients of cosine have a simple form, the Jensen polynomials of cosine can be written explicitly: